tokusumi/markdown-embed-code/README.md

 In markdown, reference your file as follows in an otherwise empty code block.

 NOTE: This action and the one it was forked from previously used a semicolon to separate the language and the file being embedded.
-I've since become aware of at least one
+I've since become aware of at least one grammar where semicolon is significant.
+This causes the previous syntax to break highlighting.
+The library now breaks on the first space after the language.
+This will hopefully be universally compatable with all grammars.

 ````markdown
 ```python tests/src/sample.py